 3. The University undertakes both informal and structured monitoring of student attendance and engagement with the aims of: determining whether or not students have met any compulsory attendance requirements of a module they are taking, and more broadly: considering if a student experiencing difficulty in relation to attendance / engagement might benefit from appropriate and timely support.

-4. The University holds a licence with the United Kingdom Visas and Immigration (UKVI) branch of the Home Office under which the University is obliged to monitor the attendance and engagement of all students holding a Tier 4 visa.
+4. The University holds a licence with the United Kingdom Visas and Immigration (UKVI) branch of the Home Office under which the University is obliged to monitor the attendance and engagement of all students holding a Student visa.
 Therefore, structured monitoring of attendance is required by UKVI, throughout the duration of a student’s period of study at the University of Stirling.
-For Tier 4 research students, the attendance and engagement monitoring process continues through the stages of viva, discussions on minor amendments and resubmission of thesis as required.
+For Student visa research students, the attendance and engagement monitoring process continues through the stages of viva, discussions on minor amendments and resubmission of thesis as required.

 5. The University may also be obliged to undertake structured monitoring of student attendance/ engagement in order to comply with funding body requirements or the requirements of professional bodies, which accredit some programmes of study.

 6. Registered students of the University of Stirling studying at partner institutions are also required to abide by any policy relevant to attendance and engagement which the partner institution has in place.